 Prerequisite: Credit or concurrent registration in Geography 505.
 Theories of soil genesis, edaphology and structure related to empirical phenomena through laboratory experimentation and observation.
 Best suited to concurrent enrollment in Geography 505.
-Geography 505.
 Occasional field trips may be arranged.
-507. Geography of Natural Vegetation (3) I, II The natural vegetation associations of the world, their distribution, classification and development, including relationship to human activities.
+507. Geography of Natural Vegetation (3) I, II Prerequisite: Geography 101.

+The natural vegetation associations of the world, their distribution, classification and development, including relationship to human activities.
 Maximum credit three units.

-A. Lecture course (occasional field trips may be arranged) B. Fieldwork course 508.
-Physical Climatology (3) I Prerequisite: Geography 103.
+A. Lecture course (occasional field trips may be arranged)

+B. Fieldwork course

+508. Physical Climatology (3) I

+Prerequisite: Geography 103.

-Effects of latitude, altitude, mountains, ocean currents, wind systems, and various contains.
-Effects of latitude, altitude, mountains, ocean currents, wind systems, and other climatic contains the con surfaces on the distribution of solar radiation, temperature, precipitation, and other climatic elements.
+Effects of latitude, altitude, mountains, ocean currents, wind systems, and various surfaces on the distribution of solar radiation, temperature, precipitation, and other climatic elements.
 Statistical reduction and interpretation of climatic data.

+509. Regional Climatology (3) II

 Prerequisite: Geography 103.

 The causes of climatic types as they occur throughout the world.
-Principles of several 521.
-Urbanization and Modernization in Latin America (3) climatic classifications.
+Principles of several climatic classifications.
+521. Urbanization and Modernization in Latin America (3) Prerequisite: Geography 102, 323 or 324.

 Analysis of specific aspects of urbanization and modernization processes in Latin America.
 Emphasis on changing spatial relationships resulting from rapid urban growth and culture change.
 Occasional field trips.
-522. Historical Geography of Latin America (3) (Offered at Imperial Valley Campus only) Prerequisite: Geography 102, 323 or 324 Changes in the Latin American cultural landscape over time.
+522. Historical Geography of Latin America (3) (Offered at IVC only) Prerequisite: Geography 102, 323 or 324.

+Changes in the Latin American cultural landscape over time.
 The peopling, exploration, settlement and changing geographical patterns of all or a part of the region.
 Origin and diffusion studies will be stressed.
-540. Advanced Regional Geography (3) Prerequisites: At least one upper division course in the subject region.
+540. Advanced Regional Geography (3) Prerequisite: At least one upper division course in the subject region.
 Intensive study of a major country or subregion.
 May be repeated with different course content for a maximum of six units.
-See class schedule for specific content.
+See Class Schedule for specific content.
 555. Historic Preservation and Urban Design (3) Prerequisite: Geography 102.

 Processes of growth and change in cities.
 Techniques for preserving, renovating, rehabilitating, and recycling valued buildings and neighborhoods.
-International comparisons of preservation policies and practices and analyses of urban patterns resulting from them; American values and concept of place.
+International comparisons of preservation policies and practices and analyses of urban patterns resulting from them; American values and the concept of place.
 556. Location and Spatial Structure of Cities (3) Prerequisite: Geography 354 or three units of upper division course work in a related field.
 Principles and characteristics of urban growth and settlement; the internal structure and functioning of urban centers; spatial models of urban land use; growth management, transportation problems, and sociopolitical urban problems.
-Occasional field trips may be 557.
-Methods in Urban Transportation Analysis (3) Prerequisites: Geography 585 and six units of upper division urban or transportation course work in geography or related field.
+Occasional field trips may be arranged.
+557. Methods in Urban and Transportation Analysis (3) Prerequisites: Geography 585 and six units of upper division urban or transportation course work in geography or related field.

 Methods and techniques employed in transportation and urban analysis; spatial models of urban activities, land use, population distribution and urban transportation systems.
+(Formerly numbered Geography 554.)

-558. Advanced Transportation Geography (3) Prerequisite: Geography 358 or 559.
+558. Advanced Transportation Geography (3)

+Prerequisite: Geography 358 or 559.